 Pre-Event: Target Attendees

 What if you could hit your lead quota for a conference before it even starts?
-For the Marketing Nation Summit back in May, we generated 30% of our total event leads prior to Summit.
+For the Marketing Nation Summit last May, we generated 30% of our total event leads prior to Summit.

 In addition to the #MKTGNation hashtag, we also targeted followers of the event handle as well as followers of the hosting brand @Marketo.

-We are currently putting together our conference plan for INBOUND, the Hubspot sponsored conference.
-For INBOUND, we’ll be tracking #INBOUND16, @INBOUND, and @HubSpot.
+We took the same strategy for INBOUND, the Hubspot sponsored conference.
+For INBOUND, we tracked #INBOUND16, @INBOUND, and @HubSpot.

 During Event: Promote Content